cpoms/innkeeper/README.md

 ### Switching Tenants per request

-You can have Apartment route to the appropriate tenant by adding some Rack middleware.
-Apartment can support many different "Elevators" that can take care of this routing to your data.
+You can have Innkeeper route to the appropriate tenant by adding some Rack middleware.
+Innkeeper can support many different "Elevators" that can take care of this routing to your data.

 **NOTE: when switching tenants per-request, keep in mind that the order of your